A savings waterfall is a tool to help investors prioritize savings goals and allocate funds appropriately.

-For example, here in Virginia, by flowing $10,000 of K-12 tuition money through Virginia 529 accounts for the beneficiary, a Virginia tax payer could receive a $575 discount on their private school tuition.
+For example, here in Virginia, by flowing $10,000 of K-12 tuition money through Virginia 529 accounts for the beneficiary, a Virginia tax payer could receive a $575 discount on their private school tuition due to the state tax refund.
 This can be as simple as putting the money in one day, leaving it invested in cash, and taking the money out the next day.

 At this step, don’t worry about funding the account for more than your expenses.
-Instead, simply contribute what you would have spent to the 529 plan and then pay for your expenses out of the 529 plan.
-In a later step after you’ve taken care of some important retirement savings, we will suggest circling back to the 529 plan.
+Instead, simply contribute what you would have spent to the 529 plan anyway and then pay for your expenses out of the 529 plan.
+In a later step after you’ve taken care of some important retirement savings, we will suggest circling back to the 529 plan for longer term savings.

 Many employers sponsor a retirement contribution plan such as a 401(k) or a 403(b).
 Some also offer a match program whereby the employer matches an employee’s contributions.

-An example of this would be for the first 3% of the employee’s salary contributed, the employer matches the contribution and then he matches half of the next 2% as well.
+An example of this would be for the first 3% of the employee’s salary contributed, the employer matches the contribution and then the employer matches half of the next 2% as well.
 This matching methodology is often called a safe harbor match and is very common.

 Contributing 5% of your salary and receiving a match of 4% of your salary is the quickest way of earning an 80% return.
 For this reason, if your employer offers a match you should prioritize contributing enough to get the full match offered.

-Depending on your plan, you may be able to select between a Roth 401(k)/403(b) or a traditional 401(k)/403(b) contribution.
+Depending on your plan, you may be able to select between a Roth deferral or a traditional deferral.
 However, regardless of where you contribute, your employer match will always be put into a traditional account.